Make an Appointment

 - In order to be eligible for personal counseling, you need to be a full-time, day-time BYU student during the current semester: enrolled in at least 9 credits.
 Graduate students must be considered full-time by their respective program.
 During spring and summer terms, students are considered full-time and eligible for services if they completed winter semester and are enrolled for fall semester.

-- Complete the online intake paperwork, which can be completed when you read these terms, agree to them, and click on the submit button below to verify your agreement.
+- Complete the online intake paperwork, which can be completed when you read these terms, agree to them, and click on "CONTINUE" below to verify your agreement.

 - You may set an appointment for a one-time consultation with a psychologist (QuickCare)